Festo-se/cyclonedx-editor-validator/docs/source/usage/vex.rst

     :path: vex
     :nosubcommands:

-    This command provides different operations on VEX/SBOM Files with embedded vulnerabilities.
+    This command provides different operations on VEX/SBOM files with embedded vulnerabilities.
 The vex-command has the following subcommands:

     * ``list``: returns a list of all vulnerability-IDs.
     * ``trim``: returns a file with filtered vulnerabilities.
     * ``search``: returns a file with a specific vulnerability.
-    * ``extract``: extract all vulnerabilities from an SBOMfile to a VEXfile.
+    * ``extract``: extract all vulnerabilities from an SBOM file to a VEXfile.

 list
 -------------